ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 </CH.Code>

-Add a private `provisionBiometrics()`.
+Add a private method called `provisionBiometrics()`.
 Display the biometric prompt if permissions need to be prompted.

 ---